 Pipeline entity.
 It is identified by a unique identifier

-is generated by Taipy.
-A pipeline also holds various properties that are accessible as an attribute of the pipeline:
+Taipy generates.
+A pipeline also holds various properties accessible as an attribute of the pipeline:

 - config_id: The id of the pipeline configuration.